 – What drew you to MASSIVart?

-[Coralie] I worked with MASSIVart in a client capacity for a project in Toronto and was impressed their creativity, access to a multitude of art forms and their capacity to generate engaging ideas for the brands and platforms I worked with.
-I was also enthralled with their client service and ability to be flexible and deliver a quality finished product in line with their creative conceptualization.
+I worked with MASSIVart in a client capacity for a project in Toronto and was impressed by their creativity, access to a multitude of art forms and their capacity to generate engaging ideas for the brands and platforms I worked with.
+I was also pleased with their client service and ability to be flexible and deliver a quality finished product in line with their creative conceptualization.
 It was clear to me that there was a gap in the marketplace for a company with their unique network and service offering and an obvious growing demand for public connection and experiences.
 Given my passion for art and design and a business development/marketing background, I was thrilled to join a company that combined my interests!

 – What do you bring to MASSIVart?